PavriLab/repliseq-nf/README.md

 params {
   genomes {
     'GRCh37' {
-      fasta   = '<path to the genome fasta file>' // Used if no star index given }
+      fasta   = '<path to the genome fasta file>' // Used if no bwa index given bwa     = '<path to the bwa index file>'
+    }
     // Any number of additional genomes, key is used with --genome }